Location: Western Australia

 Located in Western Australia, Jimblebar is an iron ore mine.
 The project consisted of a major expansion to increase production at the plant.

-- First steelwork was issued September 2011, 6 weeks earlier than scheduled.
+- First steelwork was issued 6 weeks earlier than scheduled and First Ore on Ship was 6 months ahead of schedule.

 - DBM Vircon deployed personnel to China to provide providing prompt solutions and clarifications for the fabricator BOMESC.